Server Access Getting Started Guide | Teleport

 Log in through tshtsh login --proxy=mytenant.teleport.sh:443 --user=myuser

-You'll be prompted to supply the password and second factor we set up previously.
+You'll be prompted to supply the password and authentication factor we set up previously.

 myuser will now see something similar to: